Travelling and absences from the UK

 Excel Absence Calculator (1.29 MB / XLSX)

 Once you have obtained settled status, you may travel freely.
-You can be absent from the UK for up to five years, and your settled status will remain valid.
+You can only be absent from the UK for up to five years for your settled status to remain valid.

 EU Settlement Scheme FAQs